Flexible

 Slatted Flex 25

-Line drawing showing a side view of a corrugated sheet with vertical height labeled as 111 and the width of each corrugated section labeled as 25.
+Technical drawing showing a side profile of a corrugated sheet with labeled dimensions: height of 111 units and repeating segment width of 25 units.

 Timberix™ Slatted Flex panels adapt seamlessly to curved or irregular surfaces, accommodating a wide range of architectural geometries.